emilygv/emilyvernon.com/_posts/2026-04-09-reframing-the-say-do-gap.md

 The leaders who build durable brands are those who understand which layers must hold before others can scale, and who are willing to stabilise the fundamentals before pursuing visible improvement.

-## Strong brands are built on seaworthiness first
+## Our decisions are shaped by forces, not intent or identity alone

 ## And there's more